-PVOH is colorless, odorless, readily biodegradable and non-toxic.
+PVOH is colorless, odorless, biodegradable and non-toxic.
 It is used in household, food, medical and personal-care applications.
 It dissolves completely upon disposal in water and is consumed by bacterial micro-organisms after use.
 Its unique safety and environmental profile make it an ideal material for helping make certain every day products safer, simpler and more sustainable.

-MonoSol’s water-soluble films dissolve completely upon contact with water and are readily biodegradable.
+MonoSol’s water-soluble films dissolve completely upon contact with water and are biodegradable.
 They do not persist in the environment, contaminate the recycling stream or contribute to micro-plastic pollution.
 This is why many leading consumer product and retail companies are excited about the potential of PVOH films for helping them reduce their environmental footprint.

 MonoSol’s film naturally biodegrades into the environment.